-- 5.15 The purpose of this policy is to secure high quality design and development without restraining economic development.
+5.10 The purpose of this policy is to secure high quality design and development without restraining economic development.
 Good quality design is a relatively low cost part of the development process, and the design phase of proposals in Poppleton must not be curtailed.
-Design quality and its subsequent execution are the most important parts of development within Poppleton villages designated area - 5.16 Policy PNP4 sets out that proposals should respect the Design Guidelines in the Village Design Statement .
-Proposals that do not follow this approach will not be supported.
+Design quality and its subsequent execution are the most important parts of development within Poppleton villages designated area

+5.11 Non-compliance with the Village Design Statement in these circumstances will be a reason for refusal.
 The design process should be explained within the Design and Access Statement to show how the resulting design has been produced taking into account the relevant sections of the PVDS.
+Appendix B

-Appendix B - 5.17 The Village Design Statement (PVDS) has clear guidelines on development of buildings within the Poppletons.
+5.12 The Village Design Statement (PVDS) has clear guidelines on development of buildings within the Poppletons.
 Any dwelling must be well related in design, scale and siting to other buildings and landscape features and not be detrimental to existing living conditions.